 - Name the file using the required naming convention.

 - Save a local copy of everything that you upload (for your own records).

 - Confirm submission (and consider screenshot-ing this timestamp/confirmation for your own records).

 Did you know there's an ECORE Quick Guide to Document Scanning Solutions?
 This guide provides recommendations on tools and methods for students to scan documents for online submission of assignments and exams.
-To continue the conversation on this topic, visit the Student Scanning Discussion Forum thread.

 1. Test early to ensure that your submission is clear and legible.